retejs/rete/README.md

 ## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `ng g @nrwl/angular:lib my-lib` to generate a library.

 > You can also use any of the plugins above to generate libraries as well.

 Libraries are sharable across libraries and applications.
-They can be imported from `@naetverk/mylib`.
+They can be imported from `@naetverkjs/mylib`.

 ## Development server

-Run `nx serve my-app` for a dev server.
+Run `ng serve my-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
+Run `ng g component my-component --project=my-app` to generate a new component.

 ## Build

-Run `nx build my-app` to build the project.
+Run `ng build my-app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).
+Run `ng test my-app` to execute the unit tests via [Jest](https://jestjs.io).

 Run `nx affected:test` to execute the unit tests affected by a change.